Probing a $Z'$ gauge boson via neutrino trident scattering in the Forward Physics Facility at the LHC and FCC

-In order to estimate the impact of a new gauge boson in the neutrino trident events, we will perform an analysis of $\chi^2$ for different values of the model parameters $g'$ and $M_{Z'}$ using Poisson statistics, which is justified given the low number of trident events expected in FASER$\nu$2 for muon pairs in the final state, which is of the order of $\approx 30$ \cite{Francener:2024wul}.
-As a consequence, $\Delta \chi^{2}$ will be given by
+In order to estimate the impact of a new gauge boson in the neutrino trident events, we will perform an analysis of $\chi^2$ for different values of the model parameters $g'$ and $M_{Z'}$ using Poisson statistics, which is justified given the low number of trident events expected in FASER$\nu$2 for muon pairs in the final state { (See Table \ref{table:Nevents})}.
+As a consequence, $\Delta \chi^{2}$ will be given by \cite{ParticleDataGroup:2024cfk,Algeri:2019lah}